JNRowe/jnrowe.github.io/articles/tips/Uber_pink_prompts.rst

     pink :p

-My first suggestion was to look at `console_codes(4)`_ for the escapes, and note that pink isn't defined.
+My first suggestion was to look at `console_codes(4)`_ for the escapes, and note that pink isn’t defined.
 As a workaround I suggested changing the console palette using ``echo "\e]PDff1493"`` which will make the normal magenta escape in to a much deeper pink.
 The syntax to change the console colour palette is ``\eP${colour_number}${red}${green}${blue}``, so deconstructing the above example we are setting colour code ``D`` (or 13) to ``#ff1493``.

-However, the idea cookiemon5ter had wasn't to change the palette but just to use a nice pink in the bash_ prompt under mrxvt_.
+However, the idea cookiemon5ter had wasn’t to change the palette but just to use a nice pink in the bash_ prompt under mrxvt_.

     i was just talking [about] editing the line in bashrc

-Using mrxvt, or any other terminal that supports the xterm's 256 colour mode, we can actually pick a variety of pinks to use directly without having to redefine the palette.
+Using mrxvt, or any other terminal that supports the xterm’s 256 colour mode, we can actually pick a variety of pinks to use directly without having to redefine the palette.
 The prompt with a more gaudy pink can be achieved with the
 following: